TableTopTrading/mt5-projects/DOC/Project Manifest - Equity Curve Trading.md

 A brief, high-level description of the project, its goal, and its architecture (MVC pattern).

 - Epic 1 involves creating a MetaTrader 5 indicator that plots the strength of FX pairs (and other markets) based on a custom (LWMA & ATR) calculation.
 This is now complete.
 - Epic 2 involves creating a MetaTrader 5 indicator that displays a real-time dashboard categorizing multiple forex symbols into strength buckets based on a custom (LWMA & ATR) calculation.
-This is starting now.
+This is now completed.
 - Epic 3 is to develop an EA to trade a 'dummy' account which produces an Equity Curve.
 - Epic 4 project is to develop an EA that consumes the Equity Curve EA's output, and trades a live account.
 Following on from this we may want to include enhancements to: